Lessons & Instruments

 We will mostly be discussing the basic rock instruments here, but all instruments are a fine starting point for your rocker whether they are traditional instruments (horns, reed instruments, strings, percussion, etc.) or more experimental or electronic based instruments or tools (samplers, synths, mixers, effects, recording gear, etc.).
 And definitely don't forget that your rocker's voice is an instrument and choral groups, vocal lessons, home karaoke, and home recording are great ways to further encourage and explore that instrument.

 There is no set age for when lessons will be right for your rocker.
 Things to be considered are the sincerity of their interest (does your rocker want lessons or do you want them to have lessons?), their willingness to practice on their own, and their ability to focus for forty five minutes to an hour on the lesson.
-In Brian's own lessons as a group and private drum teacher he finds that 7 seems to be the age when focus, attention, and desire come together and the drummers start to really grow and develop quickly as musicians.
-This is not a rule and Brian has several younger students who are doing really well, but he has to know that a younger drummer really wants to play before he will take them on as a student.
+We have found that 7 seems to be the age when focus, attention, and desire come together and the rockers start to grow and develop as musicians.
+This is not a hard rule, and we’ve had a few younger rockers who have done well with lessons, but it’s rare that we’ve seen rockers younger than 7 able to commit to lessons and regular practice.

 My rocker is showing interest in several instruments, which one should we start with?

 If your rocker wants to play several instruments, that is great, and if you have instruments at home for them to play on, even better.
 But, when it comes time for lessons there will have to be a greater focus, for the time being anyway, on one of them.
 Ask your rocker which one they would like to take lessons on, then give it a month and ask them again.
 If their answer is consistent start thinking about looking into lessons.
 If their answer changes, give it some time and then try the exercise again in another month.

 There is no hurry